 With a DAM, users can manage nearly any type of digital file.
 From within the system, users can perform a variety of functions, including re-sizing & re-formatting their media, tracking usage history and sharing large files easily with external parties.
-A DAM also provides organizations with increased media security, such as user permissions, compliance regulations, recovery and geo-replication.
+A DAM also provides organizations with increased media security, such as user permissions, compliance regulations and backups.

-While a DAM provides great functionality for managing a wide breadth of digital assets, including video, it isn’t tailored to address the needs of the broadcasting industry in the way a MAM is.
-While a DAM can provide some management and workflow options for video, a MAM is specialized in delivering workflows specific to high-volume video production.
+While a DAM provides great functionality for managing a wide breadth of digital assets, including video, it isn’t tailored to address the needs of the broadcasting industry in the way a MAM is but video capabilities are evolving and enhancing through AI-powered technology.

 Key Features of Digital Asset Management